 In month 6, we dialed in the nutrition, cleaned things up a little bit and boom…weight starts dropping, as does the crucial waist circumference that you see here.

-You’re presented with less than perfect choices at the airport.
+Maybe these scenarios sound familiar to you – presented with less than perfect choices at the airport.
 You don’t have time to get to the gym.
 You love certain foods that aren’t very friendly to your waistline.
 And of course you really dig drinking beers with the boys.
-This is life.

 You start to develop a practice of awareness to see how certain food choices affect hunger later on in the day.
 You realize that you can get an effective 15-min workout in without going to the gym.
 These things take time to develop.
 And when you do develop these skills, you become unstoppable.